caddyserver/website/src/docs/markdown/command-line.md

 	[--algorithm &lt;name&gt;]
 	[--salt &lt;string&gt;]</code></pre>

-Hashes a password and writes the output to stdout in base64 encoding.
+Hashes a password and writes the output to stdout in base64 encoding, then exits.

 `--plaintext` is the plaintext form of the password.